Qamar-93/Map-Api/README.md

 > git clone https://github.com/Qamar-93/Map-Api.git

 2) use both scripts:
-    > npm run dev:start
+    > npm run dev:start\n

     > npm run dev:build

 3) Run the web site in your local host with port 4000.
     > http://localhost:4000/

-4)  Navigate between the interfaces using the icons in the menu.
+4)  Navigate between the interfaces using the icons in the menu OR For the Home page use the link:  http://localhost:4000/ And for the trtack page use : http://localhost:4000/track